Day 1: Collaborative Meeting Day – Evidence Accumulation in Cognitive Neuroscience (sponsored by NWO)

 Day 3: Workshop Day

-10:00 Andrew Heathcote & Russell Boag – Continuing Bayesian estimation of race models (including the RDM and LNR) and introduction to model comparison with IS2.
+10:00 Andrew Heathcote & Niek Stevenson – Continuing Bayesian estimation of race models (including the RDM and LNR) and introduction to model comparison with Bayes Factors.

 13:30 Michael Nunez – Introduction to model-based EEG.